International Authority for the Ruhr: Operation and termination

 During the period of its operation, the main power exercised by the International Authority for the Ruhr (IAR) was fixing of the amount of coal to be exported from Western Germany.
 (The price and quantity of exports was regulated, but otherwise the coal was sold commercially, and it was not reparations.)
 Although the IAR had the power to fix the export of steel in the same manner, it made no decisions on this as there appeared to be no problem of access to Ruhr steel.
 The IAR also had the power to examine whether trade and commercial practices affecting coal and steel impeded access by other countries, but this power was little-used.

 In the first part of 1950, supply difficulties in the European coal market practically disappeared, and surpluses were accumulated in the second quarter of 1950.
-Until the fall of 1950, the IAR made its first four quarterly export allocations by unanimous decisions (that is, with the agreement of the German council members).
+Until the Autumn of 1950, the IAR made its first four quarterly export allocations by unanimous decisions (that is, with the agreement of the German council members).

 In May 1950, the French proposed pooling the markets for coal and steel of France, Germany, and other European countries wanting to participate.
 French Foreign Minister Schuman's plan was "an entirely different approach" to the coal and steel problem, as it involved treating the Germans as equals, and with the right to negotiate on the provisions of the plan.
 Care was taken in these talks to disassociate the Schuman Plan from any of the IAR controls.